Kotlin/dokka/kdm-renderer/docs/requirements/60-model-gaps.md

 stored — i.e. whether `sourceLinks` config is applied by the producer or the renderer.

 ## G-06 — External references 🟡

+**Decided by ADR-0003:** keep Dokka's existing `package-list` format unchanged.
+Note the consequence: the file may embed DRI strings plus an explicit relative path, so it is a *compatibility surface* — if G-01 changes declaration identity, the emitted file must still carry the old DRI strings for inbound links.

 **Need.** A way to reference declarations outside the module — stdlib, JDK, other libraries — resolvable without the target's KDM being available, since most targets